1,000+ Opportunities

 © 2026 SRT Body-Worn Camera Communications Toggle child menu Webinars Toggle child menu Application & Grant Process Grantee Resources Toggle child menu Webinars Toggle child menu Application & Grant Process Digital Evidence Management Prosecutor BWC Policy Guidelines Tribal BWC Policy Guidelines

-Based on current listing details, eligibility includes: Law enforcement agencies with 50 or fewer sworn officers, targeting small, rural, and tribal agencies for body-worn camera acquisition and implementation.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Law enforcement agencies with 50 or fewer sworn officers, targeting small, rural, and tribal agencies for body-worn camera acquisition and implementation.
+Confirm the full requirements in the official notice before applying.